What your Child will Learn in Grade Eight

 Gifted and Talented Science Program

-In the G/T science program in eighth grade, students delve more deeply and independently into the content and practices of science by addressing additional learning objectives and completing in-depth research.
-Students use creative problem-solving techniques to create and implement an experiment to investigate a testable hypothesis.
+In the G/T science program in eighth grade, students delve more deeply and independently into the content and practices of science by addressing additional learning objectives and completing in-depth research studies using creative problem-solving techniques.
 The research is embedded within the curriculum and conducted over an extended period of time to allow for authentic data collection and analysis.

 This is the first part of a two-year program in United States History.
 This program provides opportunities for students to develop an understanding of historical skills, concepts and content related to the history of our nation.
 This course also provides valuable background information to prepare students for American Government in Grade 10.
 There are countywide local assessments administered quarterly.